Skip to content

 C -.- F[Staged workflows, safe output pipeline]

-Substrate layer — VM isolation on Actions runners with kernel-enforced communication boundaries.
+The substrate layer gives each run VM isolation on Actions runners, with kernel-enforced communication boundaries.

-Configuration layer — Declarative artifacts control privilege assignment; tokens are bound here, never inside agent containers.
+The configuration layer uses declarative artifacts to control privilege assignment.
+Tokens are bound here, never inside agent containers.

-Planning layer — Staged workflows with explicit data exchanges; agent outputs pass through safe outputs before any downstream effect.
+The planning layer runs staged workflows with explicit data exchanges.
+Agent outputs pass through safe outputs before they take any downstream effect.

-Credentials are compartmentalized across isolated containers (GitHub Blog: Security Architecture):
+Credentials are split across isolated containers (GitHub Blog: Security Architecture):

-• MCP gateway container (gh-aw-mcpg) — holds MCP credentials; routes MCP calls via HTTP with per-repo guard policies
+• MCP gateway container (gh-aw-mcpg) — holds MCP credentials; routes MCP calls over HTTP with per-repo guard policies

 • Agent container — firewalled egress, read-only /host mounts, tmpfs overlays, chroot jails